-The compromise effect arises when options near the “middle” of a choice set are more appealing.
-The compromise effect poses conceptual and practical problems for economic research: by influencing choices, it distorts revealed preferences, biasing researchers’ inferences about deep (i.e., domain general) preferences.
-We propose and estimate an econometric model that disentangles and identifies both deep preferences and the context-dependent compromise effect.
-We demonstrate our method using data from an experiment with 550 participants who made choices over lotteries from multiple price lists.
-Following prior work, we manipulate the compromise effect by varying the middle options of each multiple price list and then estimate risk preferences without modelling the compromise effect.
-These naïve parameter estimates are not robust: they change as the compromise effect is manipulated.
-To eliminate this bias, we incorporate the compromise effect directly into our econometric model.
-We show that this method generates robust estimates of risk preference parameters that are no longer sensitive to compromise-effect manipulations.
-This method can be applied to other settings that exhibit the compromise effect.
+The compromise effect arises when being close to the “middle” of a choice set makes an option more appealing.
+The compromise effect poses conceptual and practical problems for economic research: by influencing choices, it can bias researchers’ inferences about preference parameters.
+To study this bias, we conduct an experiment with 550 participants who made choices over lotteries from multiple price lists (MPLs).
+Following prior work, we manipulate the compromise effect to influence choices by varying the middle options of each MPL.
+We then estimate risk preferences using a discrete-choice model without a compromise effect embedded in the model.
+As anticipated, the resulting risk preference parameter estimates are not robust, changing as the compromise effect is manipulated.
+To disentangle risk preference parameters from the compromise effect and to measure the strength of the compromise effect, we augment our discrete-choice model with additional parameters that represent a rising penalty for expressing an indifference point further from the middle of the ordered MPL.
+Using this method, we estimate an economically significant magnitude for the compromise effect and generate robust estimates of risk preference parameters that are no longer sensitive to compromise-effect manipulations.